 At West Point, Charles experienced much racism and often felt lonely.
-But he persevered through the challenges and received help from some students along the way, graduating in 1887.
+But he persevered through the challenges with help from some students and faculty along the way, graduating in 1887.

-After graduating, Charles would serve in the military, teach at a university, and act as superintendent of multiple national parks.
+After graduating, Charles served in the military for the next twenty-eight years, taught at a university, and acted as superintendent of multiple national parks.
 He passed away in 1921.

-“Charles Young: Short Story Biography” sources: Portrait of Cadet Charles Young by Pach Brothers, NY – Courtesy of the National Afro-American Museum and Cultural Center Wilberforce, Ohio / Colonel Charles Young – National Park Service / Wikipedia
+“Charles Young: Short Story Biography” sources: Portrait by Pach Brothers, NY – Courtesy of the National Afro-American Museum and Cultural Center Wilberforce, Ohio / Colonel Charles Young – National Park Service / Wikipedia